In the nation’s capital, ‘tis the season for a hot beverage in-hand.

 As much a DC landmark as a restaurant, Old Ebbitt Grill has been impressing diners for decades in the heart of the District.
 While you savor the restaurant’s classic American fare, indulge in a seasonal cocktail or two.
 The Blood Orange Negroni combines Barr Hill gin, orange liqueur, vermouth and Campari for a flavor explosion.
 The Hot & Bothered punches with rye whiskey, ginger ale, honey, orange, apple, raisin, cinnamon and cloves.

-From the owners of Jack Rose Dining Saloon comes The Imperial, which is currently offering socially distanced service on its rooftop and in its main dining room.
+From the owners of Jack Rose Dining Saloon comes The Imperial, which is currently offering socially distanced service on its rooftop as well as pickup and delivery.
 With a Mid-Atlantic inspired cuisine and a robust cocktail list, the locale serves as an ideal night-time destination.
 For the warm and fuzzies, try the hot spiked cider, which can be graced with whiskey or rum and also features star anise, clove, cinnamon and nutmeg.

 2001 18th Street NW, Washington, DC 20009

 This Georgia Avenue space has ample room for you to enjoy a laid back, socially distanced visit.
-Hang out at a table and order up The Pumpkin Abides, The Midlands’ special tribute to one of the greatest films of all-time (in this writer’s opinion), The Big Lebowski.
-The riff on the classic White Russian (The Dude’s favorite drink) includes vodka, coffee liqueur, cream and pumpkin spice with brown sugar and an orange zest rim.
-Another seasonal option is the Hot Mulled Cider, which can be made with or without alcohol.
+Hang out at a table and order up a boozy peanut butter whiskey hot chocolate, hello decadence!
+Another seasonal option is the hot mulled cider, made with juniper, star anise, bay leaves, cinnamon and nutmeg and can come with or without alcohol.

 3333 Georgia Avenue NW, Washington, DC 20010